saleor/apps/.changeset/hungry-peas-protect.md

 ---
-"@saleor/apps-shared": patch
+"@saleor/sentry-utils": minor
 ---

-Export release-utils module that helps with setting up release version for Sentry.
+Create sentry-utils module that will contain shared Sentry configuration.
+For now it exports release version that is used by Sentry during release.